anthonypaulsullivan/anthonypaulsullivan/README.md

 - 👋 Hi, I’m @anthonypaulsullivan
 - 👀 I’m interested in Cyber Security
 - 🌱 I’m currently learning Linux, Python & CTF's
-- 💞️ I’m looking to collaborate on Game anti-hacking, CTF's and Hacking Games
+- 💞️ I’m looking to collaborate on Game anti-hacking, CTF's and any game focused on Hacking
 - 📫 How to reach me scrubbycreek@hotmail.com